Evo-F/arania-campaign-01/Cities and Towns/Cretias/Carrin.md

 # Politics
 Each of Carrin's nine wards is represented by an alderman elected by the ward residents.
 The aldermen serve as a ruling council to jointly govern the city, with one alderman being elected as the mayor for a term of two years.
-A simple majority of aldermen is required to elect the mayor (four out of seven), and aldermen are permitted to vote for themselves.
+A simple majority of aldermen is required to elect the mayor (five out of nine), and aldermen are permitted to vote for themselves.

 When it is time to vote for a mayor, the aldermen must make their decision within three days.
 If a decision is not reached in this time, the people of Carrin get to vote between the two aldermen who have consistently received the most votes in the council.
 All adult citizens of Carrin are able to vote in this circumstance.